 - University of North Georgia

-Additionally, the Virginia Women’s Institute for Leadership at Mary Baldwin College has an affiliated program.
+Additionally, the Virginia Women’s Institute for Leadership at Mary Baldwin University has an affiliated program.

 At The Virginia Military Institute, all students must become cadets, which means they’re part of the military training program.
 At the other colleges, students can be regular civilian students or join the Corps of Cadets.
 Those who become cadets have a similar schedule and experience as students at the service academies.
 They have to keep to a strict schedule, have similar rules, and must undergo physical and military training.

 Every cadet must enter the Corps of Cadets and the Reserve Officer Training Corps.
 At SMCs, cadets live in their own dorms and by a different set of rules, which ROTC students at traditional four-year colleges aren't subject to.